matthewjchou/PataClone/DEVELOPMENT.md

         * Changed from boolean controlled to time controlled
 * Adjusted how "off tempo" you can be to get a regular score or good bonus
 * Words are now correctly centered on the screen
+* Border now flashes according to the feedback (Green for perfect, yellow for good, red for poor)
+    * The words do too
+* Added a sprite to the bottom of the screen

 Notes: